 There are English translated signs for each of the towers.

 Address: Phước Hiệp, Tuy Phước District, Phước Hiệp Tuy Phước Bình Định

 2. Twin Towers

-Twin Towers (Tháp Đôi) is a popular sight to see another Cham towers.
+Twin Towers (Tháp Đôi) is one of the top things to do in Quy Nhon.
+It’s a popular sight to see another Cham towers.
 This place is easier to get to as its 3 kilometers (1.9 miles) away from the main city area so you’ll see more tour buses and local visitors.

 Compared to Banh It Towers, the Twin Towers has only two towers.
 The towers aren’t exactly identical as one tower is taller than the other.
 One tower has a linga statue with a praying area so it is smoky inside.
 If you have allergies or are sensitive to incense, then it’s best not to go inside.
 The other one doesn’t have anything inside.
 Unfortunately, there isn’t any signage about the history of the towers.